 Nusa Penida Indonesia Travel Guide

 These two smaller islands are easily reached from Nusa Penida.
-The iconic Yellow Bridge connects them, making movement between them easy on foot or by scooter.
+The iconic Yellow Bridge links them, making passage between them easy on foot or by scooter.

-Local boats, often traditional jukung canoes, regularly travel between Nusa Penida (Toyapakeh harbor) and Nusa Lembongan (Yellow Bridge or Jungut Batu beach).
-The trip typically lasts 10-15 minutes, costing around IDR 50,000-100,000.
+Local boats, often traditional jukung canoes, regularly travel between The Island of temples (Toyapakeh harbor) and Nusa Lembongan island (Yellow Bridge or Jungut Batu beach).
+The journey typically lasts 10-15 minutes, costing around IDR 50,000-100,000.
 Fast boats also link directly from Nusa Penida to Lembongan, allowing quicker transfers.

 Surrounding islands and coastal areas showcase additional natural beauty and unique experiences.